schmettow/New_Stats/docs/Classic_linear_models.md

 1. Correlations between predictors and responses are a quick and dirty assessment of the expected associations.
 2. Correlations between multiple response modalities  (e.g., ToT and number of errors) indicate to what extent these responses can be considered exchangeable.
-3. Correlations between predictors should be checked upfront to avoid problems arising from so-called collinearity [REF colinearity].
+3. Correlations between predictors should be checked upfront to avoid problems arising from so-called collinearity.

 The following table shows the correlations between measures in the MMN study, where we tested the association between verbal and spatial working memory capacity (Ospan and Corsi tests and performance in a search task on a website (clicks and time).